Want to watch better-quality PBS Video? Sign in to access HD streaming!

 The Eel Project trains students and community members to monitor New York's wild eel populations.
 Volunteers record data on the eels before releasing them above nearby dams and other barriers.
 Chris Bowser, who heads the project, works for the New York State Department of Environmental Conservation Estuary Program and Research Reserve, in partnership with Cornell's Water Resource Institute.

-Major support for NATURE is provided by the Arnhold Family in memory of Clarisse Arnhold, Sue and Edgar Wachenheim III, the Kate W. Cassidy Foundation, the Lillian Goldman Charitable Trust, the Filomen M. DAgostino Foundation, Sandra Atlas Bass, and Rosalind P. Walter.
-Support is also provided by the Corporation for Public Broadcasting, PBS, and Viewers Like You.
+Major support for NATURE is provided by the Arnhold Family in memory of Clarisse Arnhold, the Halmi Family in memory of Robert Halmi, Sr., Sue and Edgar Wachenheim III, the Kate W. Cassidy Foundation, the Lillian Goldman Charitable Trust, the Filomen M. D’Agostino Foundation, Rosalind P. Walter, Sandra Atlas Bass, the Anderson Family Fund, by the Corporation for Public Broadcasting, by PBS, and by Viewers Like You.

 Eels can be found all over the globe, in fresh and salt water ecosystems alike.
 But today, risk of over-fishing and the presence of dams and other obstacles that prevent eels from reaching their oceanic spawning grounds pose new threats to an animal that once roamed the planet alongside the dinosaurs.
 Artist, writer, and naturalist James Prosek explores the mysterious world of the eel.